novemberwu/novemberwu.github.io/docs/csa/lab9_arrayList.md

 {: .no_toc }
 ## Goals:
 {: .no_toc }
-* Able to use create and initialize ArrayList
+* Able to create and initialize ArrayList
 * Able to use ArrayList methods